-In exchange for a gratuity, a crossing sweeper swept a path — known as a “broom” walk — ahead of pedestrians as they walked down the street.
+In exchange for a gratuity, crossing sweepers swept a path — known as a “broom” walk — ahead of pedestrians as they walked down the street.
 A job as a crossing sweeper was one step above being considered a beggar and the last chance for an individual to earn an “honest crust.”
-Those who performed the job of a crossing sweeper included not only children but also the infirmed, the elderly, and the limbless (similar to the one-legged crossing sweeper shown at the left).
+Those who performed the job of a crossing sweeper included not only children but also the infirmed, the elderly, and the limbless (similar to the one-legged crossing sweeper shown below).
 The author of Life in the London Streets: Or, Struggles for Daily Bread described crossing sweepers as “cripples, and old men and women, shriveled like dry wrinkled apples, who are just strong enough to give the public that real convenience, a clean crossing.”

 But crossing sweepers did more than just clean pathways.
 Sometimes they were called tumblers because they also performed acrobatic tumbling for money.
 In fact, they constituted a large class of London’s poor, and according to Henry Matthew in his multi-volume London Labour and the London Poor: